Improving the Federal Unemployment Insurance System

 Gradually Change Historically many state workforce agencies (and the legislatures that fund them) and related teams have viewed UI investments as “deploy and forget” rather than adopting continuous change models of incremental improvement.

 Simplify Procurement and Expand Vendor Pool.
-Due to often-painful procurement structures and the niche market, the UI vendor ecosystem is fairly The vendor ecosystem might be more diverse if procurement were simplified, and interoperability or standardization allowed states to reuse or share component parts of systems.
+Due to often-painful procurement structures and the niche market, the UI vendor ecosystem is fairly limited.
+The vendor ecosystem might be more diverse if procurement were simplified, and interoperability or standardization allowed states to reuse or share component parts of systems.
 Additionally, states should use outcomes-based or alternate payment structures to properly align incentives for states and vendors.

 The role of the Federal government in the UI system has varied over time, but we see three clear areas where additional Federal clarity would be helpful to both states and the vendors that support them: